Idaho foster care and adoption guidelines

 The selection process takes time.
 Depending on the age and needs of the child you are interested in adopting as well as the number of applicants and legal considerations, it can take six weeks to many months before a child can be placed with a pre-adoptive family.

-Families who do not want to provide foster care but who wish to adopt a child from foster care will need to work with a private agency or approved certified adoption professional.
-Families will need to pay for their own homestudy.
-Typically this costs between $800 and $1,200.
+Families who do not want to provide foster care but who wish to adopt a child from foster care will need to work with a private agency or approved certified adoption professional (CAP).
+Families will need to pay for their own home study.
+Costs are set by individual agency or provider.

 Foster Care certification is provided through the state Department of Health and Welfare and is free to families wishing to become foster/adoptive parents.